shuh2002/ViT-vs-CNN-MNIST/README.md

 ## Vision Transformer
-Builds Self-Attention Transformer by linearly projecting patches into encoder.
+Builds Vision Transformer by linearly projecting patches into encoder.
 We leverage a Pre-LN Transformer for better gradient flow and efficency.
 Monitored using TensorBoard.
 - Ended with a lower test Accuracy of 93.81%.
 - Training / Validation accuracy vs. epoch:
 <img width="808" alt="Screenshot 2024-07-11 at 4 04 22 PM" src="https://github.com/shuh2002/ViT-vs-CNN-MNIST/assets/40676497/99c5d3bb-376b-4144-9bc7-de5286339a8d">